Getting your visa

 We recommend that you visit the United Kingdom - Visa and Immigration (UKVI) website and follow the instructions on making your visa application.

-If you intend to apply as a Tier 4 (General) student you should complete the VAF9 – PBS Migrant and PBS Appendix 8 General Student self-assessment forms.
+If you intend to apply for a Student Visa, you should complete the VAF9 – PBS Migrant and PBS Appendix 8 General Student self-assessment forms.

-It is important that the information on your entry clearance application matches that on the CAS statement emailed to you by the University.
+The information on your entry clearance application must match that on the CAS statement emailed to you by the University.
 Any qualifications written on the CAS statement must be included in your application.
 You must provide the original qualification with an accompanying official translation if it is not in English or Welsh.

-As Birmingham City University is situated outside of the Inner London Boroughs you will be expected to show you have £1,015 per month to cover your maintenance.
+As Birmingham City University is situated outside of the Inner London Boroughs, you will be expected to show you have £1,023 per month to cover your maintenance.
 If you have paid any money to the University in the form of a deposit for tuition or accommodation fees and it is not included on the CAS statement, you must contact the University immediately.

 Entrance clearance refused?